Runaway production

 Runaway production is a term used by the American Hollywood industry to describe filmmaking and television productions that are intended for initial release/exhibition or television broadcast in the U.S., but are actually filmed outside of the immediate Los Angeles area (including Hollywood), whether in another country, another U.S. state, or in another part of California.

 In a 2005 production report by the Center for Entertainment Industry Data and Research (CEIDR), the trend of runaway productions is more frequently linked to American films and television being lured away from U.S. locations to out-of-country locations.
 A large reason for these productions leaving are foreign subsidies offered to American companies ultimately reducing the cost of making the film.
 According to the CEIDR report, "The analysis reveals that, while there are certainly general economic factors at play, such as relative labor and exchange rates, the data over the past several years strongly suggests that proliferation of production subsidies around the globe has been one of the most significant factors affecting the choice of production venues for a significant volume of production."

 The report further states that "the connection between the advent of Canadian Production subsidies in late 1998 and the dramatic increase in production that occurred in the following year (as reflected by the 144% increase in dollar volume for the 2000 release year films) appears unassailable as there were no appreciable changes in exchange rates or labor rates to justify this dramatic shift from one year to the next, other than the subsidy programs".

 Hollywood

-Los Angeles has traditionally played a large role in the history of the film industry, both in the US and internationally.
+Los Angeles has traditionally played a large role in the history of the film industry, both in the United States and internationally.
 The first American film production companies emerged in New Jersey and New York.
 The relatively poor quality of early recording media and lighting systems meant that films had to be shot in sunlit glass studios.
-In turn, the weather typical of the northeast states frequently hampered production.
-Eventually, a trend developed towards using the west and midwest US as ideal locations for shooting.
+In turn, the unstable weather typical of the northeastern states frequently hampered production.
+Eventually, a trend developed towards using the western states as ideal locations for shooting.